 Among two of the most preferred website hosting providers in present times are SiteGround and Bluehost.
 Across their respective categories, either of the service providers is the leader.
-Either of the options are exceedingly popular and has over 2 million customers each.
+Either of the options is exceedingly popular and have over 2 million customers each.

 So Now Just by Reading this Post, you can make a clear decision that Which one is better for your Siteground OR Bluehost.

 In this Post of Bluehost Vs Siteground, We will Compare both the hosting on the bases of every point.
 After reading this post, you can decide easily to select one of the hostings from Siteground and Bluehost.

 Here is the quick review for Bluehost and the siteground to compare head to head.